“Verbose shout out”?

 Do you want your work to be noticed?
 Instagram is a great way for visual artists to show off their work and connect with other artists, but like all other forms of social media, you have to work hard at building it up.
 A visual artist and animator, Breanna Niebel, has written a very informative article on how to go about getting more views on Instagram.
 “These simple tips will help gain more followers, likes and expand your outreach.”

 We’re very fortunate and relieved to turn to TurekDesign.com, a web design service at the Metrowest area, for our web needs.
 Monika, was great to take in all the problems we presented and see her come up and explain to us her an action plan to resolve each problem fully.
 What we really appreciate the most was her thoughtfulness and humor to answer the questions we threw at her, (which was a lot!).
 They have a great post, with an SEO tip of drawing traffic to your website.
-Here’s the link and title for you to check out.
+Here are the link and title for you to check out.
 “Listing your website on web directory.“

 A lot of friends from time to time, have asked me advice on how to use their smartphones when they’re filming their a family reunion, birthdays and other personal events when they’re not looking for a professional to film their event and wish to do it themselves.